sgarciav/ros2_playground/README.md

 # About

-This repo hosts environments so developers can play with some ROS2 tools.
+This repo hosts environments so developers can play with some ROS 2 tools.
 All the examples are run in Docker environments.
-The examples hosted in this repo are meant to serve as a starting point for getting familiar with ROS2 tools.
+The examples hosted in this repo are meant to serve as a starting point for getting familiar with ROS 2 tools.
 It is **not** intended as a comprehensive guide.
 Developers are encouraged to look through the corresponding documentation to learn more about each topic.

 Examples hosted in this repo include:
-* ROS1 <> ROS2 bridge
+* ROS 1 <> ROS 2 bridge
 * Husarnet VPN solution
+* Behavior Trees

 # First Time Instructions